 From the mid-1960s to the mid-1970s ORNL led an ICRP effort to define typical anatomical and physiological features of a 'Reference Man' in order to provide a common international basis for biokinetic and dosimetric models for an adult.
 From the early 1990s to early 2000s ORNL led an ICRP effort to develop typical anatomical and physiological features of a "Reference Family" that would provide a common international basis for development of age-specific biokinetic and dosimetric models, for improved dose estimates for the general public.

 Contributions to National and International Committees

 International Commission on Radiological Protection (ICRP): Members of the ORNL Dosimetry Research Program have served on many ICRP committees or task groups since the 1950s.
-At present we are represented on ICRP Committee 2 (radiation dosimetry), Task Group DOCAL on dose calculations, and Task Group INDOS (biokinetic modeling).
+At present we are represented on ICRP Committee 2 (radiation dosimetry) and Task Group IDC on internal dose coefficients and biokinetic models.
 ORNL has produced or been a major contributor to a variety of ICRP reports issued since the late 1950s, including reports on limits on occupational intake of radionuclides, compilations of nuclear decay data, reference anatomical and physiological features of the human body, and biokinetic models.
 For several years ORNL has served as the lead organization for development of the ICRP's biokinetic models for systemic (absorbed) radionuclides for workers and members of the public.